IBM/cloud-native-starter/workshop-one-service/README.md

 > Lab 2 and 3 describe how to develop a microservice with Java EE and Eclipse MicroProfile.
 I you aren't a developer you can skip these two labs.

-The last lab shows one way to deploy a microservice to Kubernetes to IBM Cloud.
+The last lab shows one way to deploy a microservice to Kubernetes on IBM Cloud.

 _Note:_ If you want to deploy the authors microservice to IBM Cloud without touching any code or commandline, you can use these instructions [Use a IBM Cloud toolchain to deploy a Java Microservices to Kubernetes on IBM Cloud](https://thomassuedbroecker.github.io/cloud-native-starter-one-service-workshop-toolchain/) which do automate lab 4.